ExpressenAB/exp-amqp-connection/README.md

   * confirm: whether or not to use confirm mode for publishing.
 If enabled, a callback can be added to the publish call to see if the publish was successful or not.
 Default to false.
   * heartbeat.
 Send heartbeats at regular intervals to ensure that the server is reachable.
 Defaults to 10 seconds.
 Set to 0 to disable heartbeats.
   * productName: will show up in the admin interface for the connection.
 Great for debugging purpouses.
 Defaults to node app name and version from package.json.
   * reuse: key for connection re-use.
-Set to null if you want a new connection to rabbit each time.
+Set to null if you want a new connection to rabbit for each call.
 * callback: callback function providing broker object.
 See "examples" folder for API.

 ### Broker object